chirag9127/math_bot/README.md

 The bot is deployed on Heroku and is currently available on Facebook Messenger.

 Our main objective was to build a working prototype for the hackathon.
 Hence, we used external APIs wherever possible.
 The following are the different components of the bot.
-1. Scraper:
+1. Scraper
-2. Query handler:
+2. Query handler
-3. Intent detection:
+3. Intent detection
-4. Question Solver:
+4. Question Solver
-5. Spell corrector:
+5. Spell corrector
-6. Video Searcher:
+6. Video Searcher
-7. Analytics on user performance:
+7. Analytics on user performance

 ## System Architecture
 ![alt text](https://github.com/chirag9127/math_bot/blob/master/images/SystemArchitecture.jpeg)